NorskHelsenett/dcn-netbox-infra-check/README.md

 ## Output

-The application produces a detailed report for each VDC check:
+The application produces a detailed report for each DC check:

 ```
 ========================================
-Processing VDC: nhn-trd2-vdc04 (Site ID: 715, Infra: prod)
+Processing DC: nhn-trd2-vdc04 (Site ID: 715, Infra: prod)
 ========================================

 Fetching Netbox VLANs for site 715...